Hey, did you ever read the one about why UPS trucks almost never turn left?

 - Reduce costs.
 Again, driver wages and fuel costs account for almost 60% of your delivery operation’s total cost per mile.
 By optimizing your routes and making your delivery team more efficient, you realize huge cost savings.
 Savings that easily offset the cost of driving route optimizer.
 Better routes means fewer miles driven.
 That means savings on gas and long-term vehicle maintenance costs.
 But that’s not all.
 A driving route optimizer eliminates the need for drivers to text or call while on the road.
 This creates safer drivers.
 And that leads to lower insurance premiums.

-- Increase revenue.
+- Maximize revenue.
 When you make your existing team more efficient, you save time and money.
 What do you do with the time savings?
 You sell more.
 That time can be spent acquiring customers or nurturing relationships (i.e. growing business) with existing ones.
 Those efficiencies enable you to get more done in the same amount of time.
 Grow your business without growing your headcount.
 It’s the stuff of legends.

 - Improved fleet usage.
 You paid a pretty penny leasing your trucks.
 Shelling out for insurance, filling them up with gas, etc. It would be a shame for them to just sit in the lot.
 Or, perhaps equally bad, for them be on the road racking up unnecessary miles.
 By using a driving route optimizer you get the most from each truck.
 You account for your customers’ needs, your vehicle capabilities (volume, type), and your driver availability.